ivankmk/ivankmk.github.io/projects/project-luxembourg-housing-market/october-2023.md

 <br>

 This chart displays the distribution of advertisements across different cantons in October 2023, with Luxembourg receiving the largest share at 32%, followed by Esch-sur-Alzette at 28%, and Capellen at 14%.
 Other cantons, such as Mersch, Diekirch, Grevenmacher, and the rest, have significantly smaller shares, ranging from 1% to 6%.
-The data suggests that ad distribution is heavily concentrated in the Luxembourg and Esch-sur-Alzette cantons, which could indicate areas of focus for marketing efforts or population density.
+The data suggests that ad distribution is heavily concentrated in the Luxembourg and Esch-sur-Alzette cantons.

 <br>